dqian3/autobahn-artifact/README.md

 ### GCP Config <a name="gcpconfig"></a>
 The GCP config is found in `autobahn-artifact/benchmark/settings.json`.
 You will need to change the following:
-1. `key`: change the `name` (name of the private SSH key) and `path` fields to match the key you generated in the prior section
+1. `key`: change the `name` (name of the private SSH key) and `path` fields to match the key you generated in the prior section.
 Leave `port` unchanged (should be `5000`).

 2. `repo`: Leave `name` unchanged (should be `autobahn-artifact`).
 You will need to change the `url` field to be the url of the artifact github repo.
 Specifically, you will need to prepend your personal access token to the beginning of the url.
-The url should be in this format: "https://TOKEN@github.com/neilgiri/autobahn-artifact", where `TOKEN` is the name of your personal access token. `branch` specifies which branch will be run on all the machines.
+The url should be in this format: "https://TOKEN@github.com/neilgiri/autobahn-artifact", where `TOKEN` is the name of your [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens). `branch` specifies which branch will be run on all the machines.
 This will determine which system ends up running.
 Only select an Autobahn or Bullshark branch if you are in the `autobahn-bullshark` folder.
 Similarly, only select a Vanilla HotStuff or Batched HotStuff branch if you are in the `hotstuff-baselines` folder.

-3. `project_id`: the project id is found by clicking the the dropdown of your project (e.g. "My First Project") on the top left side, and looking at the ID field.
+3. `project_id`: the project id is found by clicking the dropdown of your project (e.g. "My First Project") on the top left side, and looking at the ID field.

 4. `instances`: `type` (value of t2d-standard-16) and `regions` (value of ["us-east1-b", "us-east5-a", "us-west1-b", "us-west4-a"]) should remain unchanged.
 If you select different regions then you will need to change the regions field to be the regions you are running in.
 You will need to change `templates` to be the names of the instance templates you created.
 The order matters, as they should correspond to the order of each region.
 The path should be in the format "projects/PROJECT_ID/regions/REGION_ID/instanceTemplates/TEMPLATE_ID", where PROJECT_ID is the id of the project you created in the prior section, REGION_ID is the name of the region without the subzone (i.e. us-east1 NOT us-east1-a).